calirave/project1/project_proposal.md

-Project Title: Next Movie Production
+# Project Title: Next Movie Production

-Team Members:Group 6
+Team Members: Group 6

 Project Description: We are exploring movies data to identify revenue trends, and any correlations between various actors, genres, awards and revenues from a business standpoint with the ultimate goal of picking the right ingredients to make a successful movie.